shwetabishtt/Customer-Churn/README.md

 - **Notebooks**: Jupyter notebooks containing code for data processing, visualization, and analysis.
 - **Results**: Key insights, visualizations, and recommendations generated from the analysis.

----

-## Acknowledgments
-Special thanks to the team and data sources that supported this analysis.